This is the multi-page printable view of this section. Click here to print.

 - containerPort: 80

 Code block.
-Required fields and object Spec for deployment creation
+Required fields and object Spec for deployment creation.

 Reference

-To view the deployment details, follow these steps.
+To view deployment details, follow these steps.

 1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Go to the Service Home page of Kubernetes Engine.

 Category